-The MPEG Avatar Representation Format is currently being defined in the ISO/IEC 23090-39 specification, which has recently reached committee draft (CD) stage [25].
+The MPEG Avatar Representation Format is currently being defined in the ISO/IEC 23090-39 specification, which has recently reached Draft International Standard (DIS) stage [25].
 The latest draft includes a definition of an avatar data model and a JSON-formatted document that describes the user’s base avatar model.
-The data model is shown in Figure 12 and includes a number of components, including: skeletons, meshes, blendshapes, skins, landmarks, and nodes (joints).
+The data model is shown in Figure 12 and includes a number of components, including: skeletons, meshes, blendshapes, skins, landmarks, textures and nodes (joints).